mosip/documentation/docs/architecture.md

 * Responsible for secure key management and expose API for all the cryptography functionalities required by the IDP service component
 * It depends on HSM (Hardware Security Module) for the secure storage of keys
-* Typically keymanager is run as a service, but it is used as a library in the IDP service to minimize the effort for managing extra containers
+* Typically keymanager is run as a service, but it is used as a library in the IdP service to minimize the effort for managing extra containers

-4\. **IDP Core**
+4\. **IdP Core**

 * Library component used to maintain the common interfaces, DTOs and utility methods
-* Used as a build time dependency for IDP service
+* Used as a build time dependency for IdP service
 * Used as a compile time dependency for Authentication Wrapper library since this library contains the common interfaces and DTOs

 5\. **Authentication Wrapper**

-* Library component which has interface implementations required by the IDP service for loose coupled integration to Authentication System
+* Library component which has interface implementations required by the IdP service for loose coupled integration to Authentication System
 * Contains all the integration logic to connect to an Authentication System and proxy the authentication process and user claims collection
 * Expected as runtime dependency to facilitate use of officially released container images even in custom integrations

 6\. **Authentication System**

 * System responsible to contain resident demographic and optionally biometric information to perform authentication and provide user information
-* In case of integration with MOSIP based ID system, this could IDA module
+* In case of integration with MOSIP based ID system, this could be the `ID Authentication` module
-* In case of integration with non-MOSIP ID system, this could be any functional or foundational ID system which can facilitate mechanism to do verification and share user information.
+* In case of integration with non-MOSIP ID system, this could be any functional or foundational ID system which can facilitate the mechanism to do verification and share user information.

 7\. **Cache Server**